Fahd-O/LearningGit/README.md

 # LearningGit
-This repo is created in the course of learning Git.
+This repo is created in my course of learning Git proper.